Puff Pastry Cinnamon Rolls

 1 cup raisins

 Preheat oven to 375 degrees.
-Place a standard muffin tin on a sheet pan lined with parchment or a silpat.
-This is in case the rolls bubble over.
-No one wants a messy oven.
-Blech.
+Place a standard muffin tin on a sheet pan lined with parchment or a silpat, in case the rolls bubble over.

 In the bowl of a electric mixer, combine the butter and 1/2 cup brown sugar.
 Place one tablespoon of the mixture into each of the muffin cups.
 Distribute the mixture evenly amongst the 12 cups.

 Trim the ends and then cut the roll into 6 pieces.
 Place each roll spiral side up, in a muffin cup.
-Smoosh it down into the butter mixture.
+Press down into the butter mixture.

-Repeat with your second sheet of pastry and leftover ingredients.
+Repeat with the second sheet of pastry and leftover ingredients.

 Bake for 20-25 minutes, be careful not to burn your beautiful puff pastry.
-Cool for 5 minutes in the pan, then quickly turn it out onto a silpat or a wire rack.
-The last thing you need is for these to stick in your pan!
+Cool for a few minutes then quickly turn them out onto a plate.
+Any longer and you risk stickage to the pan.

 This is wonderful!
 It’s easy and tastes so good!
 Thank you